ArielBandeira/conduit_PlaywrightProject/README.md

 ## 📢 Final Notes
 This project is a work in progress.
 Improvements and feedback are always appreciated.
 Happy Testing! 🚀

+## 📝 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.